-In today’s article, let’s focus on how to praise our kids the right way without ending up spoiling them.
+In today’s article, let’s focus on praising children the right way without spoiling them in the process or hurting them in the long run.
 The goal is to help them blossom into their beautiful, full-potential selves filled with self-confidence and the incredible courage required to pursue their dreams.

 OK, here we go –

 Consider this sample scenario adapted from the book Peaceful Parent, Happy Kids: How to Stop Yelling and Start Connecting.
 And try to really get into this scenario by picturing the image of your child as you read the scenario.
 Also feel free to replace “artist” with whatever is appropriate for your child.